 Tables

 Tables are a great option to provide a structured way of showing large amounts of information and they make organizing information in a clean and readable way very easy.
-Tables should only be used for tabular data, not for layout or positioning items like images next to text.

-Components of an accessible table contain the following:
+An accessible table must contain the following:

 - Caption